Lecture Notes in Cosmology: Spectral indices

 \section{Spectral indices}

-It is customary to cast the dimensionless scalar and tensor power spectra as follows:
+It is customary to express the dimensionless scalar and tensor power spectra as follows:

-where the general $k$-dependence (given by the specific model of inflation) is embedded in $n_S(k)$ and $n_T(k)$, which are known as \textbf{scalar spectral index} and \textbf{tensor spectral index}.
+where the general $k$-dependence (given by the specific model of inflation) is embedded in $n_S(k)$ and $n_T(k)$, the \textbf{scalar spectral index} and \textbf{tensor spectral index}.

-We have introduced here the pivot scale $k_*$, which is usually taken to be 0.002 Mpc$^{-1}$ or 0.05 Mpc$^{-1}$ \cite{Ade:2015lrj} and the factor 2 in $\Delta_T^2 \equiv 2\Delta_h^2$ takes into account the two polarisations of the GW.
-The \textbf{spectral amplitudes} $A_S$ and $A_T$, of which only the first is constrained by observation since we do not detect yet the primordial GW background, are related to the energy scale of inflation.
-Since the spectral indices are not necessarily constant, the spectra can be written in the following more general form:
+We have introduced the pivot scale $k_*$, which is taken to be 0.05 Mpc$^{-1}$ in \cite{Planck:2018jri}, and the factor of 2 in $\Delta_T^2 \equiv 2\Delta_h^2$ accounts for the two polarizations of the tensor modes.
+The \textbf{spectral amplitudes} $A_S$ and $A_T$, of which only the first is constrained by observations since we do not yet detect the primordial gravitational wave background, are related to the energy scale of inflation.
+Since the spectral indices are not constant, the spectra can be written in the following more general form:

-The derivative of the spectral index with respect to $\ln k$ is called \textbf{running of the spectral index}.
-We do not consider runnings in detail here, for simplicity, and Planck has not constrained them very tightly, as we shall see.
-However, they (at least the first one) will probably become of great interest in future CMB experiments \cite{Munoz:2016owz}.
+The derivative of the spectral index with respect to $\ln k$ is called \textbf{the running of the spectral index}.
+We do not consider running in detail here for simplicity, and Planck has not constrained it very tightly, as we shall see.
+However, they will probably become of great interest in future CMB experiments \cite{Munoz:2016owz}.
 From the above Eq.~\eqref{lnkexpansionspectra} at first order, it is straightforward to write:

 For the tensor case: